nervosnetwork/docs.nervos.org/website/docs/essays/workflow.md

 This is equivalent to combining multiple script verifications into a single execution, reducing resource consumption and the size of witness data.
 This does however require the developer to be aware when writing the script that it should consider the case of validating multiple cells in this way.

 The witness is a signature on the blake2b-hash of the entire transaction, including `tx_hash`, length, and a zero-ed out placeholder for witness data (once the signature is generated it will be placed in this field).
-The specific signing process and the convention regading how the witnesses for different script groups are arranged can be found in this [wiki](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction).
+The specific signing process and the convention regarding how the witnesses for different script groups are arranged can be found in this [wiki](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction).

 ### Format and Fee